dunv/fitpack/README.md

 * splev (splev)
 * splder (splder)

-Adapted from scipy and http://www.netlib.org/dierckx/
+Adapted for usage in go from scipy and http://www.netlib.org/dierckx/